 Screening for Stocks Yourself

 Screen for day trading stocks using Finviz.com or another stock/ETF screening site.
 On Finviz, click on the Screener tab.
-To look for stocks, under the Descriptive tab go to Industry>Stocks Only.
-To search for ETFs only, go to Industry>Exchange Traded Fund.
-To look for both together, leave the field set to Any.
-Under the Technical tab, alter the Beta setting to seek stocks that are more or less volatile.
+To look for stocks, go to "Industry>Stocks Only" under the Descriptive tab.
+To search for ETFs only, go to "Industry>Exchange Traded Fund."
+To look for both together, leave the field set to "Any."
+Under the Technical tab, alter the beta setting to seek stocks that are more or less volatile.

-On top of the Screener, there's a drop-down menu called Order.
-Select Average Volume (3 Month) from the list, and put in descending (Desc) order.
-The stocks/ETFs at and near the top of the list have the most volume, and this is where most traders will want to focus their search.
+On top of the Screener tab, there's a drop-down menu called "Order."
+Select "Average Volume (3 Month)" from the list, and put it in descending ("Desc") order.
+The stocks and ETFs near the top of the list have the most volume, and this is where most traders will want to focus their search.

 There are lots of options available to day traders.
 Some like to regularly screen or search for new day trading stock opportunities.
 Others like to trade the same one all the time, such as the SPDR S&P 500 (SPY).
 Knowing which stock or ETF to trade is only part of the puzzle, though, you still need to know how to day trade those stocks.